Friday, May 31, 2024

 Don't agree

 As a perusal of my political postings proclaims, I'm a pretty liberal person.
-But I don't agree with transgender athletes, particularly biological men who identify as women, competing against biological women after puberty and all the physiological benefits it provides to men, which confer an athletic advantage over women.
-And I say this as a full supporter LGBTQ rights and against discrimination for virtually everything else.
+But I don't agree with transgender athletes, particularly biological men who identify as women, competing against biological women (after puberty) and all the physiological benefits puberty provides to men, which confer an athletic advantage over women.
+And I say this as a full supporter of LGBTQ rights and against discrimination of LGBTQ people for virtually everything else.

 (Before puberty, it really doesn't matter.)

-It's simply not fair, and that's been demonstrated as pretty obvious in many different competitions.
+The competition between transgender women and biological women is simply not fair, and that's been demonstrated as pretty obvious in many different sporting competitions.

 So I don't agree with this veto by the Wisconsin governor.